EXAM PAPERS PLUS BLOG > CATEGORY > Studying and Revision

 Why not try one of these learning strategies for primary school kids as a way of mixing up their revision plan, homework, or studying.
 What you might find, is that a combination of several learning strategies is the most effective way for your child to retain information.

-Revising for the 11 Plus takes planning and focus.
-With a revision timetable in place, your child will significantly increase their chances of passing the eleven plus exam.
 But knowing what material to focus and exactly how to approach revision can be tricky.
 To help guide your child in their revision, we’ve put together this post, which specifically covers 11 Plus revision techniques.

 Knowing How Long to Revise For